YukiIsait/DataMigrator/README.md

 2. Right-click on `RegisterToContextMenu.bat` and select `Run as administrator`.

-3. Save the list of directories that need to be migrated as a text file and rename the extension to `.mil`.
-To demonstrate the file format for migrating Adobe files.
+3. Save the list of directories that need to be migrated as a `UTF-16 LE` encoded text file and rename the extension to `.mil`.
+The following demonstrate the file format for migrating Adobe files.

 ```
 :Destinations              | Sources                                | Keeping Rules